-5- Program's Courses:
+7- Program's Courses:

-To obtain a bachelor's degree in pharmacy (PharmD-Clinical Pharmacy), the student is required to study 182 credit hours.
+To obtain a bachelor's degree in pharmacy (Pharm D-Clinical Pharmacy), the student is required to study 182 credit hours.
 The Faculty has issued a study plan, where courses are distributed over five levels of 10 regular semesters, in addition to one academic year of internship.
 A detailed distribution of the courses, along with their credit hours, prerequisites, exam marks and exam time is included (Attachment # 6).
-All the courses included within the program's structure contribute to achieving the intended PLOs, matrix of the courses with the PLOs is included (Attachment # 7).
+All the courses included within the program's structure contribute to achieving the PLOs, matrix of the courses with the Program Key-elements is included (Attachment # 7).
+Moreover, matrix of the courses with the NARS Key-elements is included (Attachment # 8).